andydu1/andydu1.github.io/_pages/about.md

 Andy has used various tools for prototyping, fabricating, and building devices.
 Andy has hands-on experience with the following technologies:

+* Digital Fabrication Tools
  * Fused Filament Fabrication (FFF)
  * Laser Cutting
 * Cleanroom Fabrication Techniques
  * Photolithography
  * Spin Coating
  * Electron-beam Deposition
  * Nanosphere Grayscale Lithography
 * Computer Aided Design
  * SOLIDWORKS
  * Fusion 360
  * Creo Parametric
  * Onshape
 * Arduino
 * LabVIEW

-## Press
+## Publications & Awards

+* Andy's fourth-authored paper ["Large-Scale Metasurfaces Based on Grayscale Nanosphere Lithography"](https://pubs.acs.org/doi/10.1021/acsphotonics.1c00424) was published in ACS Photonics in June 2021.
-Andy's work with the Del Fuego Project in the class "How To Make (Almost) Anything" was covered by [Vanderbilt News](https://news.vanderbilt.edu/2021/08/24/wondry-students-collaborate-with-the-del-fuego-project-to-design-innovations-in-the-coffee-drying-process/).
+* Andy's work with the Del Fuego Project in the class "How To Make (Almost) Anything" was covered by [Vanderbilt News](https://news.vanderbilt.edu/2021/08/24/wondry-students-collaborate-with-the-del-fuego-project-to-design-innovations-in-the-coffee-drying-process/).

-One of Andy's scanning electron microscope images was also selected by the [Vanderbilt Institute of Nanoscale Science and Engineering](https://www.linkedin.com/feed/update/urn:li:activity:6868664681444208640/) as a winner of the 2021 VINSE Image Competition.
+* One of Andy's scanning electron microscope images was selected by the [Vanderbilt Institute of Nanoscale Science and Engineering](https://www.linkedin.com/feed/update/urn:li:activity:6868664681444208640/) as a winner of the 2021 VINSE Image Competition.

 ![Andy Du](/assets/img/headshot.png)